-The Public Records Officer or his designees will provide the fullest assistance to requestors, ensure that public records are protected from damage or disorganization, and prevent fulfilling public records requests from causing excessive interference with the essential functions of the City.
+The Public Records Officer or his or her designees will provide the fullest assistance to requestors, ensure that public records are protected from damage or disorganization, and prevent fulfilling public records requests from causing excessive interference with the essential functions of the City.

-When using these Rules, references to the Public Records Officer should be interpreted to also include his designees.
+When using these Rules, references to the Public Records Officer should be interpreted to also include his or her designees.

 a.
-Requests for records other than Police records: Requests to inspect or copy any records maintained by the City, other than Police records, should be made to the Public Records Officer at:
+Requests for records other than Police records: Requests to inspect or copy any of the City's public record, other than Police records, should be made to the Public Records Officer at:

 Office of City Clerk Marysville City Hall - Public Records Officer 1049 State Ave.
 Marysville, WA 98270 b.
-Requests for Police records: Requests to inspect or copy records maintained by the
+Requests for Police records: Requests to inspect or copy records maintained by the City's Police Department should be made to the Police Program Specialist at: